Hariom70890/accidental-pull-8164/american_folks/README.md

 Deployment:

-Once you're ready to deploy your site, you can use a hosting service such as Netlify my site
+I have deployed my site on netlify.